-- 20. Member D teaches Indigenous Studies in higher education, and their curriculum and readings reflect a range of experiences of indigenous people and explore the identities that those experiences create.
+- 21. NEA Member D teaches Indigenous Studies in higher education, at a school receiving federal funding, and their curriculum and readings reflect a range of experiences of indigenous people and explore the identities that those experiences create.
 Member D does not know whether they will be able to continue to teach this subject or whether it could be considered unlawful pursuant to the Letter.
-Despite their understanding that such instruction is vital and effective, Member D must grapple with the decision of whether to teach according to professional training and standards and risk enforcement consequences for themselves and their institution. - 21.
-Member E provides teacher training and incorporates into their teaching practice instructional methods that are designed to ensure that students of all abilities and all backgrounds are able to effectively access and engage with curriculum.
-Such methods, in fact, are part of the required training for teachers in this member's state, which mandates that individuals learn how to provide culturally responsive curriculum to diverse students.
-Member E understands that in response to the Letter, their institution is already undertaking efforts to comply. - 22.
-Similarly, Members F and G work in higher education and assist in developing training for faculty, staff, and administrators.
-That training has included diversity, equity, and inclusion and already has been dramatically affected by the Letter. - 23.
-Plaintiff National Education Association-New Hampshire (NEA-NH) is an affiliate of NEA located in Concord, New Hampshire and was founded in 1854-then as New Hampshire State Teachers Association.
-NEA-NH is comprised of more than 17,000 member educators in New Hampshire representing the majority of all public school employees in the state.
-Member A, Member B, and Member C are also members of NEA-NH. - 24.
-NEA-NH's members are public school educators in all stages of their careers, including classroom teachers and other certified professionals, education support personnel, instructors and staff at public higher education institutions, students preparing for a teaching career, and those retired from the profession. - 25.
-NEA-NH is one of the "founding ten" state education associations that formed the NEA in 1857.
+Despite their understanding that such instruction is vital and effective, Member D must grapple with the decision of whether to teach according to professional training and standards and risk enforcement consequences for themselves and their institution. - 22.
+NEA Member E is a professor at a university in the Southeast that receives federal funding.
+Member E provides teacher training to pre-service special education teachers, and he incorporates into his teaching practice instructional methods that are designed to ensure that preservice teachers are able to effectively teach students of all abilities and all backgrounds so that they can access and engage in learning.
+Such methods, in fact, are part of the national standards for special education teachers, which mandate, among other things, that individuals learn how to provide culturally responsive curriculum to diverse students.
+Member E fears that because of the Letter, these practices will be targeted, and understands that in response to the Letter, his institution is already undertaking efforts to comply. - 23.
+Similarly, NEA Members F works as an instructor and fellow at a community college in the Midwest that receives federal funding.
+She is afraid to allow students to select their own topics for writing assignments out of fear these could be construed as impermissibly related diversity, equity, and inclusion under the Letter, and fears that her scholarship focused on removing barriers to access for education will be viewed as impermissible.
+Member F's work developing training for faculty, staff, and administrators has also been dramatically impacted.